We recently tried out the Willaston and windmills circular walk in Wirral, beginning at Hadlow Road Railway Station.

 The area surrounding Willaston is crisscrossed with public footpaths.
 If you’re using AllTrails or OS Maps, you can head towards nearby villages like Thornton Hough or Burton.
 These make great additions if you’re up for a longer half-day hike.

-Make sure to take a map or navigation app if you go off-route, and keep an eye out for footpath signs to help stay oriented.
+Make sure to take a map or a navigation app if you go off route, and keep an eye out for footpath signs to help you stay oriented.